Graduate Topology Seminar

 The graduate topology seminar is a working seminar for Masters and Ph.D. students.
 Past topics have included: characteristic classes, Sullivan’s rational homotopy theory, and cohomology operations.

-Students are encouraged to participate in the Graduate Class on Cohomology Operations and Applications.
+Students were encouraged to participate in the Graduate Class on Cohomology Operations and Applications.

 Semesters 1 & 2 2020 – Milnor’s lecture notes on the h-cobordism theorem